greentfrapp/boundary-attack/README.md

 ```

 Then enter the labels for the attack and target and hit Enter.
 Wait for the MNIST images to load then click on the Attack! button.

+This is much faster than the above script and will take far less than a minute to generate an adequate adversarial image on a Macbook Pro.